 I'm a postdoctoral researcher at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.
-My position is funded by a Erwin Schrödinger Fellowship of the Austrian Science Fund.

 My research interests include the application of methods from theoretical computer science—in particular methods from (parameterized) complexity theory—to problems in computational logic, artificial intelligence (AI), and knowledge representation & reasoning (KRR).